Most Commonly Asked Dash Cam Questions by Customers

 A: On most high-end Dash Cams, parking mode works without you thinking about it (the parking mode feature must be automatically activated, this is model dependant).
 A Dash Cam with automatic parking mode activation knows when the car is stationary and automatically switches to parking mode.
 In parking mode, the Dash Cam does not constantly record.
 It goes into standby mode if no motion or impact is detected.
 If motion or impact is detected, it wakes up and records that event.
 When the event stops, it goes back into standby mode.
 It operates this way to save battery (to record for longer while parked) and to save memory on the SD card.
 When you restart your car and drive off, the Dash Cam senses you are driving and automatically reverts to continuous recording in driving mode.
 Clever.

 The best parking mode Dash Cams will generally have “pre-buffered” parking mode recording.
 This means footage is recorded both before a motion/impact trigger and after, allowing you to see the lead up to an incident.
-The BlackSys CH-200 Dash Cam has the most advanced parking mode features to give you confidence when you are away from your vehicle.
+The BlackSys CH-200 2-CH & -1CH Dash Cam models have the most advanced parking mode features to give you confidence when you are away from your vehicle.
 Both the BlackSys CH-200 and the BlackVue DR750S range have pre-buffered parking mode recording.
-The BlackSys CH-200 has an additional time-lapse parking mode option for continuous, lower frame rate recording while parked if desired.
+The BlackSys CH-200 range has an additional time-lapse parking mode option for continuous, lower frame rate recording while parked if desired.

 Q: Will a hardwire kit void my new car warranty?